Synopsis

 The objectives of the experiment are:

-i) to study the Zeeman effect in the ground state of both isotopes of the rubidium atom
+i) to study the Zeeman effect in the ground state of both isotopes of rubidium (85Rb and 87Rb)

-The Rb sample is contained in a small spherical cell and coils provide a B-field which both cancels the earth’s field and produces the Zeeman splitting.
-Optical pumping by a separate Rb lamp is using to produce a non-equilibrium population of levels in the Rb atoms in the cell.
-Changes in the absorption of the Rb line can then be produced, and detected, resulting from the application of an exciting RF field at a frequency corresponding to the Zeeman splitting.
+The Rb sample is contained in a temperature-controlled cell and coils provide a B-field that both cancels the earth’s field and produces the Zeeman splitting.
+Optical pumping by a separate Rb lamp (selecting D1 light with a filter and controlling the polarization with a waveplate) is used to produce a non-equilibrium population of hyperfine states in the Rb atoms.
+Changes in the absorption of the D1 light can be produced and detected by applying an RF field at the frequency corresponding to the Zeeman splitting.

 Semiconductor Quantum Devices - Dr Adrian Ioenscu